-Before you start looking for your dream property in Montana though, make sure you understand that laws about off-grid living, especially for zoning, water rights, electric, and waste removal
+Before you start looking for your dream property in Montana, make sure you understand the laws about off-grid living, especially for zoning, water rights, electric, and waste removal.

 Is Living Off-Grid Legal in Montana?

 Off-grid living is legal in Montana.
-State and local laws even specifically address many off-grid systems, which can make it much easier to get a permit to legally build your home using newer or experimental systems.
+State and local laws even specifically address many off-grid systems, making it much easier to get a permit to build your home using newer or experimental methods legally.